-Organisations applying, or considering applying as a partner or a lead in a project should join one of the project development and application writing workshops we've announced so far.
+Organisations applying, or considering applying as a partner or a lead in a project should join one of the events we've announced so far.

 Also, get in touch with us (Steph, Kate, Sophie, Christoph) for an informal catch-up, or drop us a line to tell us your plans and let us know how it's going.
 We're here to help and provide advice - and the earlier you get in touch with us, the more we can give you.